hasparus/graphql.github.io/src/pages/blog/2025-09-08-announcing-graphqldotorg.md

 **Creative Problem-Solving:** That smooth rotation animation you'll see?
 It's not just for aesthetics.
 [It's actually the only way to animate the element without breaking the highlight effects](https://stackoverflow.com/questions/74085350/backdrop-filter-doesnt-apply-if-parents-opacity-is-less-than-1) from the underlying wire graphics.
 Sometimes constraints lead to the most elegant solutions.

 **Developer Experience:** We discovered it's faster to iterate on syntax highlighting themes in VSCode than in our Nextra-shiki setup.
-This led us to accidentally[ create an entirely new custom syntax highlighting theme](https://github.com/hasparus/k-colorable) as a side effect of the redesign process.
+This led us to publish a [ syntax highlighting theme](https://github.com/hasparus/k-colorable) as a side effect of the redesign process.

 ## Explore the New Experience